python/cpython/Doc/reference/datamodel.rst

    Called when the instance is "called" as a function; if this method is defined, ``x(arg1, arg2, ...)`` roughly translates to ``type(x).__call__(x, arg1, ...)``.
+   The :class:`object` class itself does not provide this method.

 .. _sequence-types:

 Emulating container types
 -------------------------

 The following methods can be defined to implement container objects.
+None of them are provided by the :class:`object` class itself.
 Containers usually are :term:`sequences <sequence>` (such as :class:`lists <list>` or :class:`tuples <tuple>`) or :term:`mappings <mapping>` (like :class:`dictionaries <dict>`), but can represent other containers as well.
 The first set of methods is used